brandur/sorg/content/drafts/rust-web.md

 }
 ```

-This will block the underlying `tokio` core until it's
+This will block the underlying `tokio` reactor until it's
-finished, but that's appropriate in situations where no
+finished, which is appropriate in situations where no other
-other blocking calls need to be made; for example,
+blocking calls need to be made; for example, rendering a
-rendering a static view, or returning a health check
+static view, or responding to a health check.
-response.

 We can also write an HTTP handler that returns a boxed
-future for operations that may need to make another
-asynchronous call:
+future.
+This allows us to chain together a series of
+asynchronous calls to ensure that the reactor's never
+needlessly blocked.

 ``` rust
 fn index(req: HttpRequest) -> Box<Future<Item=HttpResponse, Error=Error>> {